aidantracy/Test_Driven_Development_Python/README.md

 <!-- TO RUN APPLICATION -->
 1. In Gitbash, make sure you are cd in the folder that contains the manage.py file.
-2. run command: python manage.py runserver    OR     python manage.py startapp your_app_name_here
+2. run command: python manage.py runserver
 This should be listening on http://localhost:8000/